deepqmc/deepqmc/README.md

 An introduction to the methodology, implementation details and exemplary experiments can be found in the associated [software paper](https://doi.org/10.1063/5.0157512).

 The penalty-based excited states approach and its implementation in DeepQMC is discussed in our recent paper on [excited state optimization](https://doi.org/10.1021/acs.jctc.4c00678).

+The geometrically transferable simulation with DeepQMC on fixed datasets is demonstrated in our paper on [tranferable simulation of excited state potential energy surfaces](https://arxiv.org/abs/2503.19847).

+An optimization of wave functions across continuous potential energy surfaces and subsequent optimization of molecular geometries is employed in our latest paper on [ab initio geometry optimization](https://arxiv.org/abs/2603.25381).

 ### Citation